BillyNLewis/class-chat/README.md

 # Class Chat
--  Class chat lets students join a group chat for each course they are taking
  - Built With React Native, Firebase, Expo
  - Deployed on Expo: https://expo.dev/@billynlewis/classChatApp
  - Web version deployed on Firebase: https://the-class-chat.web.app/